Bolted joint: Preloaded tension joint

-In both the tension and shear joint design cases, some level of tension preload in the bolt and resulting compression preload in the clamped components is essential to the joint integrity.
+In both the preloaded tension and slip-resistant shear joints, some level of preload in the bolt and resulting compression in the clamped components is essential to the joint integrity.
 The preload target can be achieved by a variety of methods: applying a measured torque to the bolt, measuring bolt extension, heating to expand the bolt then turning the nut down, torquing the bolt to the yield point, testing ultrasonically, or by applying a certain number of degrees of relative rotation of the threaded components.
 Each method has a range of uncertainties associated with it, some of which are very substantial.